Schlangguru/Vue-Boilerplate/README.md

 - VUEX
 - Vue-Router

-Tooling is built on [Laravel-Mix](https://github.com/JeffreyWay/laravel-mix) as an easy to use "frontend" for Webpack
+Tooling is built on [Laravel-Mix](https://github.com/JeffreyWay/laravel-mix) as an easy to use "frontend" for Webpack.
+**Checkout the branch "Electron" For the same Boilerplate that runs within Electron.**

 ## Usage
 ### Install